All Episodes

 The NFL would much rather have people worried about underinflated footballs than all of the domestic abuse going on out there.

-No, it may make sense except there isn't a current rape gate story going on.
+No, it makes sense, except there isn't a current Rapegate story going on.

-There's a lot of uh off-field criminality stuff going on, but nothing prominent, not like uh Ray Rice.
+There's a lot of off-field criminality stuff going on, but nothing prominent, not like Ray Rice.

-But just to answer a question, I mean I've I've got CNN on here all day, and they're covering everything.
+But just to answer your question, I mean, I've got CNN on here all day, and they're covering everything.

-They're covering their story about The police investigation undermining the state attorney in Baltimore, which I I've been promising for two and a half hours to get to today.
+They're covering their story about the police investigation undermining the state attorney in Baltimore, which I've been promising for two and a half hours to get to today.

 And they're covering that.

-They're not they're not going wall-to-wall Brady, and neither is Fox.
+They're not going wall-to-wall Brady, and neither is Fox.

 By the way, I have the audio sound bites of Mrs. Clinton now that I referenced early that the Republican National Committee is making public.

-Let's first go back Tuesday night this week in Vegas at Rancho Haskrill, Mrs. Clinton went a round table discussion campaign event.
+Let's first go back Tuesday night this week in Vegas at Rancho Heskruel, Mrs. Clinton, with a roundtable discussion campaign event.

 You know, we know how much people who are working hard contribute to our economy, both in what they buy and in what they pay in taxes.